 Eight out of 10 leads never actually translate into sales, so if you aren’t excelling at lead nurturing, you’re likely wasting a lot of resources generating leads that don’t yield any return.

-By harnessing lifecycle lead nurturing, which uses personalization to effectively nurture leads into sales-ready leads, you can generate more sales-ready leads at a lower cost.
+By harnessing lifecycle lead nurturing, which uses personalization to turn contacts into sales-ready leads, you can generate more sales-ready leads at a lower cost.

 Ortto’s lifecycle lead nurturing framework takes a more sophisticated approach to the basic journey.
 It combines the best practices learned from a variety of customers and use cases with advanced personalization.